White Supremacist Ideas Have Historical Roots In U.S. Christianity

 Some white Christian leaders have even provided moral and theological reasoning for their reluctance to challenge the existing system.
 Evangelicals in particular generally prioritize an individual's own salvation experience over social concerns.
 The primary mission of the church in this view is to win souls for Christ.
 Working for racial justice, in contrast, may be seen as a "political" issue.

-"In that configuration, immorality only lives in the individual person," says Carolyn Renée Dupont, the religion historian who grew up in Texas.
+"In that configuration, immorality only lives in the individual person," said Dupont, the religion historian who grew up in Texas.
 "There's no conception of systemic injustice and systemic sin."

-Civil rights activists who cited the Bible in support of their cause were often dismissed as "a bunch of theological liberals," Dupont says.
+Civil rights activists who cited the Bible in support of their cause were often dismissed as "a bunch of theological liberals," Dupont said.
 "And then it becomes an argument about who really believes the Bible.
 If Christianity is really about individual salvation, and the mission of the church is to win the lost, then [it is said that] these people who are telling us we need to get involved in the civil rights movement are just trying to lead us astray."

 The rejection of a "social gospel" remains popular among those conservative evangelicals today who see advocating for Black Lives Matter or immigrant rights as political activities.
-It is an argument with roots extending back to the theology of James Henley Thornwell and like-minded religion scholars of the 19th century.
+It is an argument with roots extending back to the theology of Thornwell and like-minded religion scholars of the 19th century.

 "What, then, is the Church?"
 Thornwell asked in his 1851 Report on Slavery.
 "It is not, as we fear too many regard it, a moral institute of universal good whose business it is to wage war upon every form of human ill, whether social, civil, political or moral."